 People Serving Juvenile Life Without Parole Sentences

-Eighteen states and the District of Columbia do not have any prisoners serving life without parole for crimes committed as juveniles, either due to laws prohibiting the sentence or because there are no individuals serving the sentence at this time.
-Thus, while 30 states allow the sentence, just four – Pennsylvania, Michigan, Louisiana and California – account for about half of JLWOP sentences.
-(Following the passage of California’s SB 9 in 2013, most of that state’s juvenile life-sentenced prisoners are being resentenced.)
+Twenty states and the District of Columbia do not have any prisoners serving life without parole for crimes committed as juveniles, either due to laws prohibiting the sentence or because there are no individuals serving the sentence at this time.
+Thus, while 30 states allow the sentence, just three – Pennsylvania, Michigan, and Louisiana – account for about two-thirds of JLWOP sentences.

 In 2012, The Sentencing Project released findings from a survey of people sentenced to life in prison as juveniles and found the defendants in the above cases were not atypical.
 28)Nellis, A. (2012).
 The lives of juvenile lifers: Findings from a national survey.
 Washington, DC: The Sentencing Project.